inconshreveable/ngrok/docs/SELFHOSTING.md

 ## 5. Configure client

-In order to connect with a client, you'll need to set two options in pgrok's configuration file.
+In order to Configure client, you'll need to set two options in pgrok's configuration file.
 The pgrok configuration file is a simple YAML file that is read from ~/.pgrok by default.
 You may specify a custom configuration file path with the -config switch.
 Your config file must contain the following two options.